sinistersnare/sinistersnare.github.io/README.md

 ## LICENSE ##

-* All source code that generates this site is MIT licensed,
+* All of MY source code (basically, the markdown files) that generates this site is MIT licensed.
 * All source code provided by posts is MIT licensed (unless cribbed from a project, in which case it is that license).
 * All non-code content that I own the copyright to is